 Steady Growth in Pharmaceutical Packaging

-Constructed of formed plastic sheets and foil or paper backs, blisters serve over the counter customers as well as prescription clientele.
+Constructed of formed plastic sheets and foil or paperbacks, blisters serve over-the-counter customers and prescription clientele.
 Within the global pharmaceutical packaging industry, blister packs are estimated to account for about 17% of the market.
 This already represents more than eight billion USD in annual revenue, but pharmaceutical blister packaging is expected to continue making gains over the next five years.
 New FDA regulations mandating single-dose packaging in hospitals can only add to the blister boom.